Breathing protection - safe working with clean air

 With suitable breathing protection, many of these substances can simply be filtered out of the air.
 Only then can safe working be ensured.

-This is how to protect your employees
+This is how you protect your employees

 Protection against particles